GENERAL TERMS OF BUSINESS

 16.1 Nothing in this contract shall render or be deemed to render our consultants employees or agents of the client and our consultant hereby agrees that he or she is a self-employed independent contractor and not an employee or agent of the client.
 This contract does not create any mutuality of obligation between Cornwall Training & Consultancy Limited and the client.
 Our consultants do not qualify for any employee benefits from the client.

-17.1 If you wish to cancel a booked course, you must inform us, in writing (email or letter) at least 7 working days prior to the start of the course.
-If you cancel at least 7 working days prior to the course there is nothing to pay.
-If you cancel within 3-7 working days prior to the course you will be charged 50% of the total course cost.
-If you cancel less than 3 working days prior to the start of the course, you must pay 100% of the course cost.
+17.1 If you wish to cancel a booked course or event medical cover, you must inform us, in writing (email or letter) at least 7 working days prior to the start of the course.
+If you cancel at least 7 working days prior to the course or medical cover there is nothing to pay.
+If you cancel within 3-7 working days prior to the course or medical cover you will be charged 50% of the total course cost.
+If you cancel less than 3 working days prior to the start of the course or medical cover, you must pay 100% of the course or cover cost.
 In exceptional circumstances we may decide to wave these fees but this is down to our discretion.
 If finance is taken to pay for the course, you have 14 days from the date the course is booked in which to cancel which must be done in writing (email or letter).
-If there is not 14 days between the point of booking ng and the start date of the course, the above cancelation terms apply.
+If there is not 14 days between the point of booking and the start date of the course, the above cancellation terms apply.

 17.2 If you wish to cancel or cease the use of our consultancy services, you must do so in writing (email or letter) within 14 days of the start of the contract term.
 You can find this date on your SLA.
 If you cancel in writing within 14 days of the contract start date there are no monies to pay.
 Cancellation after 14 days will incur a penalty charge of the remainder of the invoice for the contract period left to run (if not already paid in full).